saintt02/rust-script-gitignore/README.md

 The explanation of how to use the script, from saving it to configuring it with an alias in zsh.

+## The idea in the future is add more shells, like PowerShell, bash, fish, ksh, csh/tcsh, and many more.

 ### Step by Step: Using the Script to Create Projects in Rust with `.gitignore`.

 #### 1. Saving the Script